This post, originally published in 2016, has been updated.

 • Work with a non-profit organization to promote your collection drive (ex: clothing, toys, non-perishable food, gloves & mittens, pajamas, etc.).

-• Include a non-profit group to help with your in-store events, such as the Girl or Boy Scouts, in exchange for a donation.
+• Invite a non-profit group to help with your in-store events, such as the Girl or Boy Scouts, in exchange for a donation.

 • Get a local media outlet to participate in your charitable effort in exchange for publicity.